KiKaraage/FrameUIforFirefox/README.md

 * FrameUI was designed to have the window control buttons on the bottom.
 However, due to the way that fullscreen windows work on macOS, the window control buttons will remain at the top of the window like other macOS apps.
 This complication is not present in windowed mode.

 # Prerequisites
-* For this to work, make sure `toolkit.legacyUserProfileCustomizations.stylesheets` is set to `true` in `about:config`.
+* For this to work, make sure `toolkit.legacyUserProfileCustomizations.stylesheets` and `svg.context-properties.content.enabled` is set to `true` in `about:config`.
 * To make the most of this theme, it is **STRONGLY recommended** that you install an addon for vertical tabs, such as Tab Center Reborn.  **This is a stopgap for now until I figure out how to integrate native vertical tab functionality into the theme.**
 * If you're on Linux, make sure your window controls are set to be on the right side of your title bar.